KimZarah/react-weather-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was created with ReactJS (create-react-app), TypeScript and tailwindCSS.\
 App was created with node v14.19.0
 ## Available Scripts

 In the project directory, you can run:

+### `npm i`
+Initialize project and install all neede dependencies.

 ### `npm start`